Richard Sherman (American football): 2013 season

 The Legion of Boom allowed the fewest passing yards in the league and the Seahawks had the top ranked defense in 2013.
-The Seattle Seahawks finished first in the NFC West with a 13–3 record and earned a first round bye.
+The Seahawks finished atop the NFC West with a 13–3 record and earned a first round bye.
 The Seahawks reached the NFC Championship after defeating the New Orleans Saints 23–15 in the NFC Divisional Round.
 On January 19, 2014, Sherman made two combined tackles and a pass deflection as the Seahawks defeated the San Francisco 49ers 23–17 in the NFC Championship Game.
-He played a critical role and deflected a pass by quarterback Colin Kaepernick, that was intended for Michael Crabtree, which was caught by teammate Malcolm Smith to seal the Seahawks' 23–17 victory.
+He played a crucial role by deflecting a pass by quarterback Colin Kaepernick that was intended for Michael Crabtree, which was caught by teammate Malcolm Smith to seal the Seahawks' victory.

 The play was later dubbed "the Immaculate Deflection" (as an homage to the Immaculate Reception), and would later be voted by Seahawks fans to be the most significant play in franchise history.
 After the play, Sherman ran over to Crabtree and offered a handshake with Crabtree responding by shoving Sherman in his facemask.
 Sherman proceeded to make a choke sign towards Kaepernick and was immediately penalized by the officials for unsportsmanlike conduct.
 The NFL went on to fine Sherman $7,875 for his taunting directed towards Kaepernick.

 "Well, I'm the best corner in the game!
-When you try me with a sorry receiver like Crabtree, that's the result you gonna get!
+When you try me with a sorry receiver like Crabtree, that's the result you gon' get!
 Don't you ever talk about me!
 Don't you open your mouth about the best, or y'know I'm gonna shut it for you real quick!
 L.O.B.!"